IADI-Nancy/FDOPA-PET-GliomaSeg/README.md

 # FDOPA-PET-GliomaSeg
 FDOPA-PET-GliomaSeg is a deep learning model for automated glioma segmentation on [¹⁸F]FDOPA PET.
 Developed from a modified nnU-Netv2 framework and trained on multicenter clinical data, FDOPA-PET-GliomaSeg provides robust and generalizable tumor delineation across scanners and institutions.
-This repository contains the source code for the article "External Validation of an Automated Model for the Extraction of Brain Amino Acid PET Parameters: Application to [18F]F-FDOPA PET" (submitted to Journal of Nuclear Medicine).
+This repository contains the source code for the article "Automatic Extraction of PET RANO Criteria with an Externally Validated Deep Learning Model: Application to [18F]F-FDOPA PET Imaging" (submitted to Neuro-Oncology).

 ## Model
 Model checkpoints have been made publicly available for [download on HuggingFace](https://huggingface.co/IADI-Nancy/FDOPA-PET-GliomaSeg).